jasp-stats/jasp-desktop/Resources/Help/analyses/ttestbayesianindependentsamples.md

 -  Descriptives : Sample size, sample mean, sample standard deviation, standard error of the mean for each group.

 #### Missing Values
-- Exclude cases analysis by analysis: In case of multiple t-tests within a single analysis, each test will be conducted using all cases with valid data for the dependent variable for the particular t-test.
+- Exclude cases per dependent variable: In case of multiple t-tests within a single analysis, each test will be conducted using all cases with valid data for the dependent variable for the particular t-test.
 Sample sizes may therefore vary across the multiple t-tests.
 - Exclude cases listwise: In case of multiple t-tests within a single analysis, each t-test will be conducted using only cases with valid data for all dependent variables.
 Sample size is therefore constant across the multiple t-tests.

 #### Repeatability